Speak your heart out. Don’t let your life choices be determined by other’s opinions. Trying to please people will drain your energy.

-If you plan to get rid of validation, then don’t let THIS bias creep in...
+If you plan to get rid of external validation, then don’t let THIS bias creep in...

 At this stage, you also need to remain mindful.
-It’s easy to high-five yesmen that give you an ego boost and disregard the naysayers as bullshitters.
+It’s easy to high-five yesmen that boost your ego and disregard the naysayers as bullshitters.
 What’s difficult is looking at negative feedback objectively.

 Sure you might have lived in the mountains for a month to find out your opinions of yourself and gotten over your obsession for external validation.
 While I appreciate your effort, there’s still a possibility that your hypothesis might be wrong.

-If you go by the traditional validation advice, you might end up rationalizing your wrong life decisions.
+If you go by the traditional validation advice, you might end up rationalizing every life decision.
 You’ll search for patterns of info that confirm your existing beliefs (as I mentioned in an earlier article it's called as apophenia).

-The tendency to look at new evidence in a certain way, that confirms your existing hypothesis and conveniently ignore the facts that clash against your ideologies, has a fancy name in psychology:
+The tendency to look at new evidence in a way that confirms your existing hypothesis, while conveniently ignoring the facts that violate your ideologies, has a fancy name in psychology:

 Even the best of us have fallen for this bias.

-I am sure you don’t want to fall into the trap of rationalizing negative feedback just because it doesn’t match your opinion.
+I am sure you don’t want to fall into the trap of disregarding negative feedback against you merely because it's against your opinion.

-Even if you’re confident about your opinion about yourself, be open to receiving criticism.
+Even if you’re confident of your opinion about yourself, be open to receiving criticism.
 The goal is to let your voice flourish while allowing space for feedback.

 Your friend might ask you about gymming, writing, relationships or any other aspect of life.
-The truth is a majority of people won’t even attempt to change their behaviour.
-She will give you random excuses.
+The truth is a majority of people won’t even attempt to change their behavior.

-If external validation goes too far, then you’ll let people around you determine your worth and value.
-Which again brings misery.
-So identify your insecurities and work ground up to build your identity.
+Remember not to let external validation go too far.
+Else, you’ll let people around you determine your worth and value.
+In such cases, find out the insecurities holding you back and work ground up to build your identity.
 Even when you practice such internal validation, beware not to give in to confirmation bias.

-Like many things in life, you’ve to strike balance with validation.
+Like many things in life, you’ve to strike a balance with validation.

 Yes, you are sufficient ALONE.
-But it’s okay to have chocolate cookies with people while casually validating each other's lives.
+But it’s okay to have chocolate cookies with your friend while casually validating each other's lives.